 The Disneyland Resort is home to two theme parks; Disneyland and Disney California Adventure (aforementioned as DCA).
 So, when purchasing a ticket (either on-line, through a travel company, or at the Resort), be aware of the various types of tickets.
 Some tickets only get you into one park.
 Other tickets get you into one park per day.
 “Park Hopper” tickets allow you to visit both parks on the same day.
 Info on how to book your visit and where to stay will be discussed at the end.

 *June 2019 Update: MaxPass is an add-on item you can purchase with your ticket, and will be covered in my 2019 updated guide.
 Until then, read about it on the Disneyland website here.

 Upon arrival know that you and your bags are subject to inspection.
 Various items are prohibited.
 For a list, click here.
 You will also be expected to go through a metal detector.
 You can opt out for health reasons, and are given a different sort of inspection.
 The biggest no-no are selfie sticks.
 They were allowed, then banned strictly on rides, but people kept pulling them out and causing problems.
 Seriously, rides were going down left and right after these puppies became popular, and it was having a really terrible impact on attractions and Guest experiences, so the Resort banned them completely.

-If you are visiting the Disneyland Resort for multiple days, the Resort will take your photo during your first time going through the turnstile, and it will pop up each time you go through the gates.
+When you first enter either Disneyland or DCA, the Cast Member at the turnstile will take your photo, and it will pop up each time you go through the gates.
 This prevents Guests from purchasing multi-day tickets and sharing them with others.
 Because of this, lines to get into the parks in the mornings can be slow going.

 If riding attractions is at the top of your list, hit the “big” ones first, or, if the attraction offers, get a Fastpass.